Quikler/TechTales/README.md

 ## Features

 - **Create and manage blogs**: Users can create, edit, and delete their own blogs.
-- **Blog interactions**: Read other users blogs, and leave comments to engage with the content.
+- **Blog interactions**: Read other users' blogs, and leave comments to engage with the content.
 - **User profiles**: Customize your profile with personalized information.
 - **Public/Private visibility**: Blogs can be set to public or private visibility.
 - **Tags and categories**: Blogs can be organized using tags and categories for better searchability.